jbequ5/SAGE-Enigma-Subnet/Subsystems/Knowledge_Acquisition.md

 **Version 0.9.13-FeedbackUpdate1**
 **Last Updated:** April 24, 2026

-**CC Review Summary**: This dedicated subsystem spec is the correct placement.
-The addition of one concrete example per layer makes the document far more actionable and buildable.
-Recursion and future-proofing sections remain strong.
-Ready for integration.

 ### Role in SAGE
 The Knowledge Acquisition Subsystem (KAS) is SAGE’s dedicated, self-improving intelligence acquisition engine.
 It continuously senses gaps across all layers, acquires high-signal knowledge (tools, models, research, datasets, patterns, meta-strategies), scores and predicts its value, calibrates its own performance, and recursively improves its acquisition methods.